Stertchrob/wheels-america-api-docs/USER_API.md

 **POST** `/orders/place`

-Submit a purchase order for a wheel by Hollander number and variation.
+Submit a purchase order for a wheel by interchange number and variation.

 #### Request Headers